andyzhangx/demo/windows/configmap/README.md

 # Use ConfigMap Data in Pods
 > Note:
 > - Following example will use ConfigMap as both environment variable and volume mount
-> - ConfigMap volume mount on Windows does not work now due to a [docker container on Windows bug](https://github.com/kubernetes/kubernetes/issues/52419)
 ### 1. Define an environment variable as a key-value pair in a ConfigMap:
 ```
 kubectl create configmap special-config --from-literal=special.how=very